 So why is napping during the workday becoming more popular in some parts of the world, but under threat in Spain?
 Surely Spanish workers benefit from napping the same as everyone else?

 I think one difference is in how workday napping has been implemented.
-I see the Spanish siesta as an ‘institutionalised nap;’ everyone’s expected to take time away from their desk at the same time to relax and sleep.
+Perhaps the Spanish siesta is too much of an institutionalized nap.

 Another important part of Spanish culture is eating the main meal of the day at lunchtime together.
 Sometimes, by the time the meal is finished, there isn’t much time left for sleep anyway.